A Few Early Films Starring Chiezo Kataoka

 At a time when the majority of period films were about as realistic as a Tom Mix western, serious period drama was making headway.

-The later was a sentimental toseinin-mono or wanderer's tale.
-In the silhouette still reproduced near this paragraph, it's an easy assumption that this was a poetic film, & a tragic loss.
+Judging just the silhouette still reproduced near this paragraph, & which concludes Part I, it's an easy assumption that this was a poetic film, & a tragic loss that it can never again be viewed.

 Those two lost early talkies (Travels Under the Blue Sky & Yataro's Sedge Hat) are said to have been among the first chambara films to give the protagonist sufficient depth of character that it was actually possible for the hero to fail upon occasion.

-0ne of Inagaki's early talkies which survives intact is the silent Memories of Mother (Banba no Chutaro: Mabuta no Haha, 1931), by which we might get an idea of the quality of films lost first to a major earthquake & the rest to wartime fire-bombing of cities.
+Mother0ne of Inagaki's early films which does survive intact is Memories of Mother (Banba no Chutaro: Mabuta no Haha, Chie Productions, 1931), by which we might get an idea of the quality of films lost first to a major earthquake & the rest to wartime fire-bombing of cities.

 In this film Chiezo plays toseinin or wanderer Chutaro searching for his long lost mother (Misako Tokiwa).
 He is drawn to any woman about her age.
 Playing his sister is a teenaged Isuzu Yamada.